jrj221/startup2024/notes.md

 ssh -i documents/cs260/supersecret.pem ubuntu@seniorassassingame.click

 Public IP address --> 54.89.219.9 <br>
-DNS (Domain Name System) connects the domain seniorassasin.click to that IP address
+DNS (Domain Name System) connects the domain seniorassasingame.click to that IP address

+DEPLOY FILES
+./deployFiles.sh -k ~/Documents/cs260/supersecret.pem -h seniorassassingame.click -s startup

 Caddy is a web service that receives an HTTP request and routes it to other stuff.
 Not really sure how it all works.